1999 Wide AM Penny Value

 Obverse Design

-The obverse of a 1999 penny features a right-facing portrait of Abraham Lincoln, originally created by Victor D. Brenner.
+The obverse of a 1999 penny features a portrait of Abraham Lincoln, originally created by Victor D. Brenner for the 1909 VDB wheat penny.
 Prior to the start of the Lincoln Bicentennial series in 2009, this design was a standard and has been in use since the centennial of Lincoln's birth.
 Apart from the portrait, one may see inscriptions like "LIBERTY" (to the left), "IN GOD WE TRUST" (above Lincoln's head), and the date on issue "1999" (to the right).

 Reverse Design